Praneet2126/flutter-quiz-app/README.md

 ## How to run?

 - First, fork the project.
 - Clone the project into your system.
+(Visual Studio Code recommended)
+- Have an emulator up running.
+You would need Android Studio installed for it.
+- You would need a macOS if you are intended to run on an iOS device.
+You can even use your own device by enabling the debugging options in your system settings.
-- Navigate to the lib folder.
+- Once successful, navigate to the lib folder.
-- Run the main.dart file
+- Run the main.dart file.

 ## Experience